zhaoworks/grimoire/README.md

 # Grimoire

-> This is the zhaoworks code style and best practices repository.
+> The zhaoworks code style and best practices repository.
 Here you will find the code style decisions, guides on how to setup tools and more.

 ## Packages